marcosfrias28/brymar/src/components/wizard/README.md

 ## 📄 License

-This wizard framework is part of the Brymar Inmobiliaria project and follows the project's licensing terms.
+This wizard framework is part of the Marbry Inmobiliaria project and follows the project's licensing terms.